 Try a different device or browser

-If the error persists, try accessing Twitter on a different device or browser to see if the issue is device or browser-specific.
-You can try accessing Twitter on your mobile device or tablet, or using a different web browser such as Firefox or Safari.
+If the error keeps happening, try using Twitter on another device or a different browser.
+This can help figure out if the problem is with your device or browser.
+You can try on your phone or a different web browser like Firefox or Safari.

 How to fix the error on the Twitter app for smartphone or tablet